 Developing your leadership approach

-Executive coach Russell Borland is a partner in the ICAS Leadership Coaching Programmes, run in conjunction with ICAS.
+Executive coach Russell Borland is a partner in consultancy Leading Figures, ICAS' Coaching Partner.
 Russell said: “We spend time working with FDs on their leadership style.
 Many can be great leaders, it’s just that their training and development has often focused on the technical aspects of the job, so dusting down their emotional intelligence and reflecting how to motivate and inspire can initially be an experience.”

 The other key area is resilience.
 Russell explains: “It’s always tough in business, but the pace of change seems to be increasing (or perhaps we are just getting old!), so developing and applying strategies that help people bounce back and keep going as effectively as possible can be very helpful.

-“The group sessions are an opportunity for people to discuss issues which might be challenging to talk about within their own business.
+“Our coaching services provide an opportunity for people to discuss issues which might be challenging to talk about within their own organisation.
 It gives people some comfort to find they are not alone and that their challenges are often not unique just to them.
 Having another person's perspective can be very helpful too.
 Our coaching helps to improve lives, relationships and business performance.”